 On June 1st Dominic Purcell was seriously injured during filming when an iron bar used as a set piece fell on his head, causing a broken nose and a head injury.
 He was immediately airlifted from Marrakesh to a Casablanca hospital.

-In a promotion tour for the reboot series, Robert Knepper (T-Bag) revealed, that despite having been an actor for years, a lot of fans still approach him concerning his last name.
+In a promotion tour for Season 5, Robert Knepper (T-Bag) revealed, that despite having been an actor for years, a lot of fans still approach him concerning his last name.
 It is apparently known by a lot of people around the world, that his last name "Knepper" directly translates to "to f*ck" in Danish.
 Fellow Danish actors, Mads Mikkelsen and Ulrich Thomsen, have apparently played a lot of jokes on Knepper about his last name, as to which Knepper describes as "fun as hell".

 There are several times throughout season 2 in which news reports can be seen on the tv and the anchors shown are Clarice Tinsley and Steve Eager of Fox 4 News in Dallas.
 Much of the series was filmed in the Dallas, Texas area.

 In the first episode of the fourth season, in the first scene after the title shot, we can see a poster of the film Hancock (2008) on one of the buildings.

 The initial order was for 10 episodes, but ended up being trimmed to 9.
 According to creator Paul T. Scheuring, one of the things they would have explored more was Sucre's storyline on the boat.